The Well Worn Shoes

 Curtis Island Lighthouse

-This lighthouse was established in 1836, this lighthouse is a part of a public park.
-It is not open to the public but can be viewed by boat or from the Curtis Island Overlook (148 Bay View St, Camden, ME 04843).
+Established in 1836, this lighthouse is part of a public park.
+It’s not open to the public but can be viewed by boat or from the Curtis Island Overlook (148 Bay View St, Camden, ME 04843).

 Grindle Point Lighthouse